 In Type III models, the most stringent bounds come from searches for pair-production of the I = 1 fermions, for example, $q\bar{q} \rightarrow \Sigma^+ \Sigma^0$ .
-The phenomenology of these particles has been studied at both pp and $e^+e^-$ colliders [543, 545].
+The phenomenology of these particles has been studied at both pp and $e^+e^-$ colliders [604, 606].
 The $\Sigma$ particles decay to W or Z plus a lepton through the heavy/light lepton mixing.
 At the LHC, one can search for a trilepton plus missing energy final states under the assumption that the e and $\mu$ decay channels are dominant or at least democratically produced.
-The lower limits on the $\Sigma$ masses are at roughly 900 GeV [546, 547, 548].
-At $e^+e^-$ colliders, it is also possible to search for the single production of the $\Sigma$ states together with a lepton using the W hadronic decay mode, by searching for the final state $e + J + \not{E}T$ , where J is a boosted jet with 2-jet substructure.
-This search has been studied in parametric fast simulation at the 1 TeV ILC in [543], leading to the expected limits on the heavy/light mixing angle shown in Fig. 10.17.
+The lower limits on the $\Sigma$ masses are at roughly 900 GeV [607, 608, 609].
+At $e^+e^-$ colliders, it is also possible to search for the single production of the $\Sigma$ states together with a lepton using the W hadronic decay mode, by searching for the final state $e + J + \not{\!\!E}T$ , where J is a boosted jet with 2-jet substructure.
+This search has been studied in parametric fast simulation at the 1 TeV ILC in [604], leading to the expected limits on the heavy/light mixing angle shown in Fig. 10.18.
 Results for 3 TeV are also shown.

-The possibility of searching for the heavy right-handed neutrino production at 500 GeV and 1 TeV ILC was also studied within the model assuming heavy neutrino mixing with all lepton favours [551].
-The study was based on the Delphes fast simulation framework, using dedicated ILC detector model [273, 274], see section 7.1.
-For the light-heavy neutrino pair production, with the subsequent decay of the heavy neutrino into two quarks and a charged lepton, direct reconstruction of the neutrino mass is possible, see Figure 10.18a for the channel involving muons in the final state.
-The limits on the heavy neutrino-lepton coupling (effectively the neutrino mixing angle) expected
+The possibility of searching for the heavy right-handed neutrino production at 500 GeV and 1 TeV ILC was also studied within the model assuming heavy neutrino mixing with all lepton flavors [612].
+The study was based on the Delphes fast simulation framework, using dedicated ILC detector model [306, 307], see section 7.1.
+For the light-heavy neutrino pair production, with the subsequent decay of the heavy neutrino into two quarks and a charged lepton, direct reconstruction of the neutrino mass is possible, see Figure 10.19a for the channel involving muons in the final state.
+The limits on the heavy neutrino-lepton coupling (effectively the neutrino mixing angle) expected from the multivariate analysis of the collected data are presented in Figure 10.19b.
+Results from ILC running at 500 GeV and 1 TeV are compared with the corresponding limits for 3 TeV CLIC, current constraints from LHC and future limit estimates for hadron colliders.
+Within the kinematic reach, the limits expected for lepton colliders are orders of magnitude better than those coming

-Figure 10.18: Left: qql mass distribution for ILC500 for muons in the final state.
+Figure 10.19: Left: qql mass distribution for ILC500 for muons in the final state.
 Black solid line stands for the $e^+e^-$ background, red dashed line for the $\gamma$ -induced background and thick green line for a reference signal scenario (Dirac neutrino with a mass of 300 GeV).
 Right: limits on the coupling $V{lN}^2$ for different colliders (solid lines: ILC500 - green, ILC1000 - violet, CLIC3000 - dark red).
-Dashed lines indicate limits from current and future hadron colliders based on [549, 550].
-Figure taken from [551].
+Dashed lines indicate limits from current and future hadron colliders based on [610, 611].
+Figure taken from [612].

-Figure 10.19: (a) Exclusion reach for Right-handed Heavy Neutrinos. (b) Comparison of the value of the neutrino atmospheric mixing angle $\sin^2 \theta{23}$ to the value obtained from the ILC measurements of the neutralino decay branching ratios in the R-parity violating model described in the text, from [552].
+Figure 10.20: (a) Exclusion reach for Right-handed Heavy Neutrinos. (b) Comparison of the value of the neutrino atmospheric mixing angle $\sin^2 \theta{23}$ to the value obtained from the ILC measurements of the neutralino decay branching ratios in the R-parity violating model described in the text, from [613].